sunodo/wagmi-plugin-hardhat-deploy/README.md

 -   `excludes`: an array of regular expressions to match the files to be excluded.
 If not specified, no files are excluded.

+-   `include_networks:` an array of exported filename(s) without the .json extension to include in the output file.
+-   `exclude_networks:` an array of exported filename(s) without the .json extension to exclude from the output file.

 ## License

 This code is licensed under the Apache 2.0 License.
 See [LICENSE](./LICENSE) for more information.